tcyrus/homebrewery-standalone/README.md

 # The Homebrewery (headless)

 The Homebrewery is a tool for making authentic looking [D&D content](https://dnd.wizards.com/products/tabletop-games/rpg-products/rpg_playershandbook) using only [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-Check it out [here](https://homebrewery.naturalcrit.com).

-## How Does It Worked

-This uses a trimmed-down version of Homebrewery and then uses [puppeteer](https://pptr.dev/) to make PDF's from the command line.
+This is a trimmed-down version of Homebrewery combined with [puppeteer](https://pptr.dev/) to make PDF's from the command line.

 ## License